-- 1. Document a total of at least 6 incidents as a type II or I Search Manager, for either missing persons or missing aircraft, during the three years immediately prior to the date of application for re-certification.
+- 1. Document a total of at least 6 incidents as a type II or I Search Manager, for either missing persons or missing aircraft, during the three years immediately prior to the date of application for recertification.
 Field simulations may be used to fulfill up to 3 of the required shifts. - 2.
-The requirements for one incident may be fulfilled with 24 hours of category II continuing education. - 3.
-The requirements for two incidents may be fulfilled with 40 hours of category I continuing education. - 4.
-Continuing education may only be used for a total of two shifts. - 5.
-Receive a favorable vote of the ASRC Board of Directors. - 6.
-This recertification process does not preclude an SM-I being brought before the ASRC Board of Directors for Review as needed, at any time.
+Continuing education may only be used for a total of two shifts. - a.
+The requirements for one incident may be fulfilled with 24 hours of category II continuing education. - b.
+The requirements for two incidents may be fulfilled with 40 hours of category I continuing education. - 3.
+Receive a favorable vote of the ASRC Board of Directors. - 4.
 The review cycle period shall begin the first January of the year following the SM's initial certification.

-C. Certification
+D. Certification

-- Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
-This certificate will be in the official ASRC SM-I Certification Format, as defined by the ASRC Training Officer, and which contains at a minimum: - a.
+- 1. Upon being approved for certification by the ASRC Board of Directors, the ASRC Conference Training Officer will provide a certificate of certification to the member.
+This certificate will be in the official ASRC SM-I Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum: - a.
 The full name of the Appalachian Search and Rescue Conference; - b.
 The ASRC logo; - c.
 The name of the member granted the certification; - d.
 The name of the certification granted - e.
 The date issued; - f.
 The date of expiration/recertification; and - g.
-The signature of the ASRC Training Officer.
+The signature of the ASRC Conference Training Officer.